-PYSC 4000 - Internship in Psychology
+PSYC 4000 - Internship in Psychology

 Students majoring in Psychology may be eligible to enroll in a psychology internship in an applied setting.
 This course requires 120 hours of supervised experience (observation, work, etc.) in a local agency or office, selected readings, public presentation, and final portfolio containing essays, weekly journal, and supporting material.
 The internship must first be discussed with the student's Psychology advisor one semester prior to beginning the internship.
 Information from this meeting will then be transferred to the Career Development Center for placement.
 The application process is unique to each facility.
 Grading is on a Pass/No Credit basis.
+Credit ranges from 1-6 hours.

-Grade Basis: A Credit hours: 1.0 Lecture hours: 1.0
+Grade Basis: P Credit hours: 1.0 Lecture hours: 1.0